johanforssell/StraightForwardProgressBar/README.md

 ## Installation

 StraightForwardProgressBar is available through [CocoaPods](http://cocoapods.org).

+*I've not added it to the official cocoapods repo just yet*.

 To install it, simply add the following line to your Podfile:

     pod "StraightForwardProgressBar", :git => 'https://github.com/johanforssell/StraightForwardProgressBar.git'

+To try the demo you can download the project and run

+    pod install

+in the folder

+    StraightForwardProgressBar/Example

 ## Author

-Johan Forssell, johan@forssell.me, @jforssell
+Johan Forssell (johan@forssell.me, @jforssell)

 ## License